sidewayss/private-to-public/README.md

 The only other possible issue is that these are valid characters, and you could already be using one or more of them as single-character property names for your class; but it's not likely.
 The UTF-16 characters are in blocks that are unlikely to be used in source code at all, regardless of the length of the name.
 If you are only using ASCII characters, then there's zero chance of a name conflict.

-*Yes, it's kludgy, a hack, but minification is a hacky enterprise: no standards, obtuse options, and no shortage of disclaimers.
-If you don't need a source map, this is a practical solution for minifiying private properties while transpiling them to public for backward compatibility.*
+Yes, it's kludgy, a hack, but minification is a hacky enterprise: no standards, obtuse options, and no shortage of disclaimers.
+If you don't need a source map, this is a practical solution for minifiying private properties while transpiling them to public for backward compatibility.

+\* *The single-character public names could be separated by static vs instance because those namespaces are separate.
+It would increase the number of names available, depending on how many of each you have.*

 ### Character blocks
 #### UTF-8 for `"aToZ":true`: